 If you apply for a vacancy like this, it is important not only to prove your interest in marketing, but also your interest in the industry.
-For example, you can bet that GlaxoSmithKline will ask: ‘So, why do you want to work in the pharmaceuticals business?’
+For example, you can bet that GSK will ask: ‘So, why do you want to work in the pharmaceuticals business?’
 Knowing what you’re talking about, and being enthusiastic to boot, will be a massive point in your favour.

-Don’t wait for opportunities; go out and find them yourself
+2. Don’t wait for opportunities; go out and find them yourself

 There are loads of estimates about the number of unadvertised jobs that are out there.
 Whatever the actual number, it’s worth knowing that there are vacancies which don’t get a whole lot of publicity (which is ironic, given that this is the marketing and publicity sector).
 It’s up to you to make speculative applications directly to employers.